-Personal experience is the grit from which horror's most resonant pearls are grown.
-Get to the root of what scares you and produce a submission-ready story in this three-week workshop.
+Get to the root of what scares you and produce the sketch of a submission-ready story in this two-week workshop.

 Your Instructor: Award-winning horror author Gemma Files

 When: This class is not currently enrolling.
 To be notified when it is offered again, Click Here